-ANNEX V
+ANNEX VI

-The General Rules revisions set forth in this annex reflect the legal amendments required to implement the multi-country strategic plan policy proposal, as detailed in paragraphs 103-109 of the present document.
-Further revisions can be expected based on guidance and feedback received from the Executive Board and the outcomes of continued internal reviews.
-The revisions set forth herein are therefore preliminary in nature and are subject to change prior to being presented to the Executive Board for approval at the Board's 2020 first regular session.
+The General Rules revisions set forth in this annex reflect the legal amendments required to implement the multi-country strategic plan policy concept proposal, as detailed in paragraphs 98-102 of the main document.
+Further revisions can be expected based on guidance and feedback received from Member States and the outcomes of continued internal reviews.
+The revisions set forth herein are therefore preliminary in nature and are subject to change prior to being presented to the Executive Board for approval at its 2020 first regular session.